elixir-europe/rdmkit/pages/rdm_cycle/collecting.md

 * Describing the data, is there a suitable metadata standard?

-## What tools and resources are available for Data Collection?

-{% include toollist.html tag="collect" %}

 ## Where can training materials and events about Data Collection be found?

 {% include tess.html search="Data Collection" %}